Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is vital in both the professional and personal areas for a variety of reasons:
+Emotional intelligence is crucial in both personal and professional spheres for several reasons:

 Emotional Intelligence in Business